McShelby/hugo-theme-relearn/exampleSite/content/configuration/modifications/topbar/_index.pir.md

 +++
-description = "How to extend the topbar" title = "Topbarrr Modificat'n" weight = 1
+description = "How to extend the topbar" title = "Custom Topbarrr" weight = 2
 +++
 {{< piratify >}}